michaelshiloh/CreativeProgrammingAndElectronicsBerkeley/syllabus.md

 ### current-homework-assignment
 Homework (due July 29)

+Production assignment:

+(This is not what I mentioned in class - I changed my mind)

+Modify one part of your midterm project to use one input from Arduino.
+It may be a switch or any other sensor.

+Document your project in the usual way.
+There is no need for a video.

+#### Meeting 8: July 29

+Lecture

+Activity

+Homework (due August 3)
 Research and prepare a 5-10 minute presentation on an artist or  other creative person working in the broadly defined field of Creative Programming and Electronics